10 Alternative Things To Do in Auckland

 5. Go black sand beach hunting

 Did you know there are more black sand beaches than Piha?
-Arguably they are more beautiful too, so it’s worth hopping in the car (or organising a trip with others in the backpacker Facebook Groups), and taking a day trip to see them!
+Arguably they are more beautiful too, so it’s worth hopping in the car (or organising a trip with others in the backpacker Facebook Groups) or booking a shuttle, and taking a day trip to see them!
 Find out more in Where to Find Black Sand Beaches in Auckland.

 You don’t have to travel to Kaikoura to see whales and dolphins.
 See them right here in Auckland!
 Whale watching cruises depart right from the city centre in the Viaduct Harbour, taking you on trips to see whales, dolphins, gannets and whoever else decides to show up that day!